#

 The goal of a prevention platform is to stop incidents before they happen, and that requires predictive capabilities.
 An AI-native platform uses its comprehensive data to forecast risk trajectories and identify the individuals or AI agents most likely to cause a security incident.
 Instead of just reacting to a risky click, the system can predict that a user is on a path toward credential compromise or data exfiltration.
 At the core of the Living Security Platform is Livvy, an AI guide that provides explainable, evidence-based recommendations, helping security teams understand why someone is considered high-risk and what actions to take next.
 This shifts security from a reactive posture to a proactive one.

-Autonomous Remediation with Human Oversight
+Acting Autonomously with Human Oversight

 Identifying risk is only half the battle; the platform must also act on it.
 A leading solution automates routine remediation tasks to reduce risk at scale without overwhelming your security team.
 Based on predictive insights, the platform can autonomously trigger interventions like targeted micro-training, phishing simulations, or policy nudges.
 These actions are tailored to the individual’s specific risk profile.
 Crucially, this automation is executed with human-in-the-loop oversight.
 Security teams maintain full control and can approve, modify, or escalate any recommended action, ensuring that technology empowers your experts, rather than replacing them.
 This approach allows you to address critical risks efficiently and consistently.

-Seamless Integration with Your Security Stack
+Integrating with Your Existing Security Stack

 A human risk prevention platform shouldn't operate in a silo.
 To be effective, it must integrate seamlessly with your existing security ecosystem, including your SIEM, identity providers, endpoint protection, and email security gateways.
 This integration works in two ways: it enriches the platform’s analysis by providing more data signals, and it allows the platform to orchestrate responses across your other security tools.
 For example, based on a user's elevated risk profile, the platform could trigger heightened monitoring in your SOC or enforce stricter access policies through your identity management system.
 This creates a unified defense where human risk intelligence strengthens your entire security posture.